vikas-poddar-slalom/katacoda-scenarios/session-09-lab1-gitops-intro/step3.md

 `curl localhost:9898`{{execute}}

-Make note of the `message` value in the JSON reply.
+Make note of the `message` value in the JSON reply as *greetings from podinfo v3.1.5*

 Use `kill %1`{{execute}} to kill the port forwarding